micropython-IMU/micropython-fusion/README.md

  access to pitch, heading and roll.
  3. ``orientate.py`` A utility for adjusting orientation of an IMU for sensor fusion.

+Test/demo programs:

- 4. ``fusiontest.py`` A simple test program for synchronous library.
+ 1. ``fusiontest.py`` A simple test program for synchronous library.
+ 2. ``fusiontest6.py`` Variant of above for 6DOF sensors.
- 5. ``fusiontest_as.py`` Simple test for the asynchronous library.
+ 3. ``fusiontest_as.py`` Simple test for the asynchronous library.
+ 4. ``fusiontest_as6.py`` Variant of above for 6DOF sensors.
- 6. ``fusionlcd.py`` A test program for the async library which uses a Hitachi HD44780 2-row LCD text display to show angle values.
+ 5. ``fusionlcd.py`` Tests the async library with a Hitachi HD44780 2-row LCD
+ text display to continuously display angle values.

 ###### [Jump to Contents](./README.md#contents)